AI-Powered Home Security

 2) Custom Activity Zones (This Reduces False Alerts a LOT)

-3) Night Vision That Matches Your Real Use Case
+3) Night Vision That Matches Your Use Case

-Night footage is where cheap cameras fall apart.
-Look for a camera that stays clear at night and is positioned to avoid glare from lights, reflective surfaces, or windows.
+Night footage is where cheaper cameras fall apart.
+Placement matters too—avoid glare from porch lights, reflective surfaces, or windows.

 4) Power That Fits Where You Want to Mount It